Cura : Care Beyond Boundaries Logo

 • Printed copies of booking confirmations for flights and accommodation

-Add personal comfort items such as loose clothing, slip on shoes and a lightweight scarf or layer if hospital rooms feel cool.
+Add personal comfort items such as loose clothing, slip-on shoes and a lightweight scarf or layer if hospital rooms feel cool.
 Include basic hygiene items in travel size formats so your bag is easier to carry.

 Packing for surgery and recovery